Pan Am Flight 73: Release and subsequent manhunt

-The other four prisoners were deported by Pakistani authorities to PA in Israel in 2008.
-On December 3, 2009, the FBI, in coordination with the State Department, announced a $5M reward for information that leads to the capture of each of the four remaining hijackers of Pan Am 73.
+The other four hijackers were released from Pakistani prisons in January 2008.
+They were supposedly deported by the Pakistani authorities and handed over to the Palestinian Authority despite the objections of the Indian and US governments.
+Their whereabouts were unknown and on 3 December 2009, the Federal Bureau of Investigation (FBI), in coordination with the United States State Department, announced a US$5 million reward for information that leads to the capture of the four hijackers.

-One of the four, Jamal Saeed Abdul Rahim, was allegedly killed in a drone strike in Pakistan on January 9, 2010.
-His death was never confirmed and he remains on the FBI's Most Wanted Terrorists list and the State Department's Rewards for Justice list.

-In hopes of generating new leads for the alleged hijackers the FBI released new age-progressed images on January 11, 2018.
-The case is still under investigation by the Washington Field Office of the Bureau.
+One of the four, Rahim, was allegedly killed in a drone strike in Pakistan on 9 January 2010.
+However, his death was never confirmed and he remains on the FBI's Most Wanted Terrorists list and the State Department's Rewards for Justice list.
+In hopes of generating new leads that might help capture the hijackers, the FBI released new age-progressed images of the hijackers on 11 January 2018.